liquidinstruments/moku-examples/docs/examples/python/README.md

 This example demonstrates how you can configure the Oscilloscope instrument, and view triggered time-voltage data frames in real-time.

 <<< @/docs/examples/python/oscilloscope_plotting.py

+## phasemeter_basic.py

+This example demonstrates how you can configure the Phasemeter instrument to measure 4 independent signals.

+<<< @/docs/examples/python/phasemeter_basic.py

 ## pidcontroller_basic.py